go-navarro/supermap/README.md

 # Super Map

+This is the prototype of a game that will be made.

+## Instructions

 Place the cursor on a country or region.
 It will be highlighted and a corresponding name and code will appear in the lower bar.

 ![demo1](https://user-images.githubusercontent.com/35288746/146560247-e598f80f-d73e-4998-811e-52b2a4d425b8.gif)